Engin-Boot/capture-behavior-of-a-visit-counter-nihalX1/needs-facilities.md

   Given: Hospital is working.
   When: Visitor enters door where sensor is present.
-  Then: Plot the trends of vistor on graph
+  Then: Plot the trends of visitor on graph

 Scenario: Alert when seating capacity is full